New York's 4th State Assembly district

 New York's 4th State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Republican Edward Flood since 2023, defeating then 30-year incumbent Steven Englebright.
+It has been represented by Democrat Rebecca Kassay since 2025, defeating incumbent Edward Flood.

 Geography

+2020s

+District 4 is in Suffolk County.
+The district includes portions of the town of Brookhaven including Belle Terre, Coram, Gordon Heights, Old Field, Poquott, Port Jefferson and Setauket.
+Stony Brook University is within this district.

+The district is entirely within New York's 1st congressional district, and overlaps the 1st and 3rd districts of the New York State Senate.

+2010s

 District 4 is in Suffolk County.
 The district includes portions of the town of Brookhaven including Belle Terre, Old Field, Poquott, and Port Jefferson.
 Stony Brook University is within this district.